 The digital taxation trend is gaining even more momentum.
 Hungary’s tax authority has settled on new rules that require “real” real-time value added tax (VAT) invoice submissions for certain transactions, using XML messages.
-The rules are expected to be formally finalized in mid-April and then slated to take effect July 1.
+The rules are expected to be formally finalised in mid-April and then slated to take effect 1 July.

 There are a couple of important aspects of this new legislation to keep in mind.
 First, the scope of the new legislation is limited to entities that are registered for VAT in Hungary.
 Additionally, the real-time reporting requirement only applies to B2B transactions with a VAT amount greater than HUF 100,000, (about EUR 320).
 In this way, Hungary’s new reporting requirements are more limited in nature than Spain’s SII near real-time value-added tax (VAT) filing rules that companies began complying with last summer, although the Spanish SII requires more data points to be transferred.